Lifestyle Journalism Takes Another Kick In The Crotch

 Advertisement

-Within larger news organizations, the lifestyle section (referred to more blatantly in the past as the women’s pages) is typically where you’ll find articles about food, fashion, beauty, health and wellness, personal finance, parenting, relationships, as well as features about women’s rights issues and stories from marginalized and racialized voices.
+Within larger news organizations, the lifestyle section (referred to more blatantly in the past as the women’s pages) is typically where you’ll find articles about food, fashion, beauty, health and wellness, personal finance, parenting, relationships, as well as features about women’s rights issues and stories from marginalized voices.
 Coverage of systemic racism, violence against women, and LGBTQ+ rights finds a home in today’s life sections.
-Women’s media outlets, such as Refinery29 and Chatelaine magazine (where I worked for four years), are generally referred to as “lifestyle” publications, though our work also often includes news, politics, sports, and entertainment, not that we get much credit for it.
+Women’s media outlets, such as Refinery29 and Chatelaine magazine (where I worked for four years), are generally referred to as lifestyle publications, though our work also often includes news, politics, sports, and entertainment — not that we get much credit for it.

 Advertisement

-Lifestyle media is typically produced for and by women, and by default of our gender our work is overlooked and often derided.
-It shouldn’t be.
-Our job as lifestyle journalists is to reflect Canada back to Canadians, to analyze the way we’re living, to support our readers in making the right decisions for themselves.
-We don’t function like a traditional newsroom, with reporters chasing breaking stories.
-Instead, we give readers the context behind the headlines.
-We tell the stories of the often-marginalized people impacted by policy decisions.
-We answer big questions that aren’t covered off in quick news hits.
-Our journalism fights for reproductive rights, examines the reality of being a woman in politics, and, yes, argues the virtues of a truly ugly sandal.
-For too long we’ve been doing that by and for white people (read Kathleen Newman-Bremang’s scathing indictment of Canadian media or Sadiya Ansari’s piece about the lack of women of colour in media in leadership roles for more on that).
-Soon, though, we won’t be doing it all.

 The media business is, to put it bluntly, fucked.
-COVID-19 has been a swift kick in the crotch of an industry already on its knees thanks to the Facebooks of the world sucking up digital ad dollars, among other factors.
-Advertisers clawed back marketing budgets when the pandemic hit, delivering a blunt-force blow to media organizations’ revenue streams.
+COVID-19 has been a swift kick to an industry already on its knees thanks to the Facebooks of the world sucking up digital ad dollars, among other factors.
+Advertisers took back marketing budgets when the pandemic hit, delivering a blunt-force blow to media organizations’ revenue streams.
 Lifestyle journalists, and therefore women, are often the first to go.

 Sometimes I joke that every day I work in Canadian media is just another day closer to when I get laid off.
 Being “impacted” in a “restructuring” is practically a rite of passage in this industry: A meeting with HR shows up on your calendar, you get your severance package, and then you get drunk with your colleagues who were also given the boot.